-But it’s not like their wasted energy only comes due when it’s time to pay the bills, since they also push productivity downward, take carbon footprints soaring, while cutting into annual profits and returns.
+But it’s not like their wasted energy only comes due when it’s time to pay the bills, since they also push productivity downward, send carbon footprints soaring, while cutting into annual profits and returns.

 Here’s the other thing: Energy loss can’t be fixed by working harder, because a portion of what you stand to earn and save will always go to waste with equipment and materials inefficient at climate control.

 For the greatest gains, without the losses, more efficient alternatives are needed—known as energy-savers!